Codyvanzandt/Personal-Website/content/authors/admin/_index.md

 # - Visitors
 ---

-I work at [Rice University](https://rice.edu) as a data scientist for the [Office of the Vice Provost for Academic Affairs](https://vpaa.rice.edu/).

-Previously, I was an Assistant Director of [Academic Advising](https://oaa.rice.edu) at Rice where I meet with students, crunched numbers, and generally kept the gears of Rice's undergraduate advising machine in proper working order.

-In older times, I was a software engineer at [JPMorgan Chase](https://www.jpmorganchase.com/), then an English PhD student at [WashU](https://wustl.edu/).
-I still maintain an interest in computational literary studies, and my research buzzwords include [Cultural Analytics](https://culturalanalytics.org/), [Narratology](https://projectnarrative.osu.edu/about/what-is-narrative-theory), and [Formalism](https://www.newworldencyclopedia.org/entry/formalism).

-I enjoy teaching, and my pedagogical Greatest Hits include mental math for elementary schoolers, commedia dell’arte for middle schoolers, *a cappella* for high schoolers, guitar for undergraduates, and software engineering for career-switchers.

-I bluster on [Twitter](https://twitter.com/CodyVanZandt), sling code on [GitHub](https://github.com/Codyvanzandt), exist (nominally) on [LinkedIn](https://www.linkedin.com/in/codyvanzandt), and respond to email at cody.a.vanzandt@gmail.com
+I work as a data scientist in the Provost's organization at [Rice University](https://rice.edu), where I measure, model, and otherwise muck about with data in hopes of improving academic life for our faculty.
+Not by coincidence, I'm also plodding part-time through a master's in statistics from Rice, which will be finished before the heat death of the university.
+Probably.

+Occupationally nomadic, I've been an academic advisor, grad student in English, and software engineer on an energy trading desk.
+Research-wise, my buzzwords are [Computational Literary Studies](https://jcls.io/), [Cultural Analytics](https://culturalanalytics.org/), or whatever you might call it when folks use quantitative methods to study literature.
+For a short and highly readable example of scholarship I enjoy, check out [this blog post](https://tedunderwood.com/2017/05/27/finding-the-great-divide/) on the apparent separation between high-brow and popular fiction.

+Outside the worlds of data, I enjoy designing escape-room-style puzzle games.
+Here are some my designs:

+* _Sandcrab Paradise_ - a tropical island reality TV show devolves into a horror/survival game when the boat never comes back
+* _Peering Up_ - a farcical, regenecy-era roleplaying romp where larger-than-life townsfolks vie to claim a vacant dukedom
+* _Our Man In New York_ - a cryptography-heavy race against time where students of King's College unravel an existential threat to the American Revolution, based on the real-life [Culper Spy Ring](https://en.wikipedia.org/wiki/Culper_Ring)
+*  _The Trials_ - a game of social manipulation and alliance-forging that reimagines the Salem Witch Trials as an elaborate distraction from deeper, darker political machinations

-If you'd like to say hello, feel free to drop me a line via email.
+If you'd like to say hello, feel free to drop me a line at cody.a.vanzandt@gmail.com.